thebitmonk/send_post_api/docs/AccountintegrationApi.md

-Enable IP Monitoring for a single IP
+Enable IP Monitoring for a single IP <br>

 ### Example
 ```javascript